Python-List/PushPy/README.md

 **In push.py you have to choose what file use dev.pem or dist.pem and what APN server depending if you are working in development mode or distribution mode**

+## iOS App
+The last thing is setup iOS client app to update users

 ## Run
 If everything is ok run server:
 > python server.py